Accessing information we keep

 - Postage and other means of transmission (eg CD-Roms) will be charged at cost and photocopying at 10p per A4 sheet

 We protect the information we hold by following the rules of the data protection legislation.

 We register details of information we process and the purpose of that processing with the Information Commissioner.
 View our entry on the data controllers register.

 Information we hold about you

-You can make a request to see information we hold about you or you can download the Subject Access Request form.
+Under the Data Protection Act 2018, you can make a request to see information we hold about you or you can download the Subject Access Request form.
 You may be required to attend our offices with further proof of identification in order to help establish your identity before the processing of your request.
+All requests submitted under the Data protection Act will be responded to within 1 calendar month where possible, following the reciept of acceptable identification information.

 Reusing public information